thepen2/Tree_CLI/doc/tree.md

 ### GET_APP_NAME

-Gets the name of the open Nano app
+Gets the name of the open Nano app.

 #### Encoding